 Naturally, a Doberdane’s ears are floppy and hang to the side of their face – much like a Doberman’s.
 But, also like a Doberman, many owners controversially decide to have their dog’s ears cropped.
 This gives them the pointy, standing-up ears we associate with Dobermans.
 It’s not 100% clear why it’s become the norm to crop their ears, some say it’s so they hear better and some say it makes them less vulnerable if they fight.
 In the case of a dog bred to guard, it also makes them look as fierce as possible.
 Although more common in the U.S, it’s actually a practice banned in many countries.

-Character of Doberdanes
+The temperament of Doberdanes

 With the parent breeds they have, it will come as no surprise that Doberdanes are very loyal.
 They’re fiercely devoted and protective of their owners, making them great guard dogs.
 They’re also pretty scary-looking, which helps.